 - Do you want to rent or buy equipment?
 Some companies offer both options.
 Renting often is cheaper, but you don't own the equipment.
 If you're renting, check the terms of the service agreement.

 - How often do you plan to change your messages?
 Obviously, the more often you change the message, the more you'll have to pay.
 Check to see what options the vendor offers.

 Finally, particularly if you're considering an unfamiliar, out-of-area vendor, check online with the Better Business Bureau to see the company's complaint record.
 With a little due diligence up front, you should have an on-line messaging system that'll give you a strong marketing tool and keep your on-hold customers satisfied.

-For lots more information about on-hold messaging and related topics, check out the links on the next page.
+For lots more information about on-hold messaging and related topics, check out the links below.